 Key gas drilling health study collecting Pa. data

 Key gas drilling health study still collecting Pa. data, more research planned

 Almost two years after it began, a much-publicized plan to study possible health impacts from gas drilling is still in the process of collecting data.

-Geisinger Health Systems of Danville began seeking partners for the long-term project in early 2012.
-It's secured at least $1.3 million in funding to date and has attracted a wide range of medical and academic partners.
-The goal is to build a database that will be available to researchers everywhere.
+Geisinger Health Systems, of Danville, began seeking partners for the long-term project in early 2012.
+It's secured at least $1.1 million in funding and has attracted a wide range of medical, environmental and academic partners.
+For now, the main goal is to build a data warehouse available to researchers.

-Geisinger spokeswoman Patti Urosevich says the project has collected data on air pollution emissions and the locations of gas wells and compressor stations, which feed pipelines.
+Geisinger spokeswoman Patti Urosevich said in an email that the project has collected Pennsylvania data on traffic and accidents, air pollution emissions, and the locations of thousands of gas wells and more than 600 compressor stations, which feed the gas through pipelines.

-Geisinger researchers plan to study rates of asthma, premature births, and motor vehicle injuries in areas with heavy drilling activity, but there's no specific schedule for publishing yet.
+Geisinger researchers say they plan to study rates of asthma, premature births, and motor vehicle injuries in areas with heavy drilling activity, but there's no specific schedule for publishing.

 In a recent newsletter that discussed the project, lead researcher David Carey said timing is critical.
 "If we wait too long, it will be hard to get baseline data," Carey said, adding that they need to move toward "doing some analysis."